The individuals who are eligible for a green card in the EB-1 visa category include:

-An executive of manager is allowed to petition for an EB 1 green card if the person has been engaged in work for three years prior to the application and employed for a year at the very least by a corporation or firm outside the US.
+An executive of manager is allowed to petition for an EB-1 visa green card if the person has been engaged in work for three years prior to the application and employed for a year at the very least by a corporation or firm outside the US.
 They must be seeking to come into the United States to serve in the same area to that same company.
-It’s important that prior to entering the U.S. that the employment was outside the nation and in the areas of either serving as an executive or a manager.
+It’s important that prior to entering the United States that the employment was outside the nation and in the areas of either serving as an executive or a manager.
 They must have worked for the identical employer or an affiliate or a subsidiary of the organization for which the applicant wants to work.

 Researchers and Professors Recognized Internationally

-You may qualify for an EB 1 visa in the area of researcher or as a professor if you’ve been recognized internationally for success or achievements on an elevated level in an academic field.
-They must possess a teaching or research record of three years at the very least in their academic discipline and come to the U.S. in a comparable position at an institution of higher education in a tenure or tenure-track position.
+You may qualify for an EB-1 visa in the area of researcher or as a professor if you’ve been recognized internationally for success or achievements on an elevated level in an academic field.
+They must possess a teaching or research record of three years at the very least in their academic discipline and come to the United States in a comparable position at an institution of higher education in a tenure or tenure-track position.
 The employer may be a private or independent organization that employs a minimum of three people involved in full-time research and have verified success in an academic area.
 Evidence regarding the researcher’s or professor’s achievements must be offered.

 Those of Extraordinary Ability

 In the area of ability of an extraordinary nature, this designation may be earned for the EB-1 visa applicant in two ways.
 If the applicant has received an award that is of international note, they may qualify for the visa.
 The applicant may also qualify if they meet one-third, that is three of the 10, criteria listed below.